Daniel-Ayz/CHeaT/README.md

 ### 3.1 ``cheat/``

-Here you will find the source code to the CHeaT payload injection tool, along with instruction in [`cheat/README.md`](cheat/README.md)
+Here you will find the source code to the CHeaT payload injection tool, along with instructions in [`cheat/README.md`](cheat/README.md)

 ### 3.2 ``datasets/``

-In this directory you will find the datasets used in the paper's evalautions.
+In this directory, you will find the datasets used in the paper's evaluations.

 Directory **`datasets/`** collects: